virtuosonic/virtuodrive/Readme.txt

 BUILD/INSTALL
 =============
-Linux/Ladspa:
-for the ladspa port there is a makefile called makefile.ladspa simply run
-    make -f makefile.ladspa
-    make -f makefile.ladspa install you can change the prefix to install somewhere else make -f makefile.ladspa install $PREFIX=/somewhere/else

 jesusonic:
 you must copy the contents of the folder jesusonic to somewhere where the host can find it, like:
     C:\Program Files\REAPER\Effects\virtuosonic

 VST:
-TODO: document
+copy virtuodrive.dll to your host plugin diretory